 If muscle and skin trauma occur with limited inflammation, simply resting the muscles for a couple of days can give the body time to recover and prevent additional trauma.
 Applying an icepack on the sore muscle areas in the earliest stages (first few days of pain occurrence) has analgesic effects.
 Before resuming activity, a little warmth can then be applied to the muscles.
 If these approaches do not provide enough relief, over-the-counter anti-inflammatory drugs with analgesic properties (such as ibuprofen) or a plain analgesic such as acetaminophen can be used to help with muscle pain.
 However, topical relief is also beneficial and a great option to get results without taking medications.

-An example is The Response Gel with MatrX B, which can be applied directly to the skin for relief of skin and muscle soreness.
+An example is the Post-Traumatic Response Gel with MatrX B, which can be applied directly to the skin for pain relief of skin and muscle soreness.
 MatrX B contains natural ingredients arnica, astaxanthin, and witch hazel.
 The combination of these ingredients provides antioxidant effects, relieves pain, and supports the skin and muscle repair processes (3, 4, 5).
 For minor skin and muscle trauma from other causes (bumps, sprains, strains), the same recommendations can be applied.
 However, if severe pain is felt or soreness does not subside within a week, medical attention of a healthcare provider should be sought to determine the existence of other more serious injury or illness and to get the best specific therapy.

 1. MacIntyre DL, Reid WD, McKenzie DC.
 Delayed muscle soreness.
 The inflammatory

 response to muscle injury and its clinical implications.
 Sports Med.
 1995